everupward248/broker_recap/README.md

-# Data Validator & Email Notifier
+# Daily Broker Recap Validator and Email Drafter

-A Python script that performs data validation using `pandas`, separates valid and invalid records, and sends notification emails with attached CSV reports using `email` and `smtplib`.
+A Python script that performs data validation using `pandas`, separates valid and invalid records using `pathlib`, and drafts notification emails with attached CSV reports using `win32com`.

-This is a simple, top-down script meant to be executed directly.
-It does encapsulate logic within a `if __name__ == "__main__"` block.
+## Business Problem
+At a hedge fund, reports are received daily from the brokers regarding trades made on clients' behalf that day.
+These files will then be using to update the portfolio management system.

+However, these reports often contain errors such as: typos, mispriced trades, or invalid internal codes.

+This script automates the data validation of these reports, consolidating the valid trades and separating the invalids, then drafts emails containing the invalid entries report to the relevant broker with a dynamic email body summarizing the errors.

 ---